H1M4W4R1/SimpleUI/README.md

 - `UITooltipBase<TObject>`: Base for tooltip views that render a context when shown.
 - `UITooltipFeature<TTooltipBase, TTooltipContext>`: Feature component that shows a tooltip when the pointer hovers or via explicit calls.

+Note: Tooltips should be placed in-world on dedicated canvas with maximum sorting order.
+This is to reduce instancing of tooltips and improve performance.

 ## Notifications

 - `NotificationBase`: Abstract definition of a notification payload.